Southern Collard Greens

 Watch the Video for Southern Collard Greens Recipe

 When selecting your collard greens at the grocery store colar is important.
 Choose vibrant deep green leaves.
-Try to avoid any yellowing or wilted leaves.
+Try to avoid any that show yellowing or wilted leaves.
 Look for firm, crisp leaves that aren’t overly thick or leathery.
 Once your purchase your fresh collard greens, they can be stored in a plastic bag in the refrigerator for a few days.

 What You Will Need: